ome/omero-guide-figure/docs/omero_figure.rst

 - Arranging panels in the desired figure layout
 - How to synchronize the rendering settings between panels
 - How to add scalebars, labels and ROIs to panels
-- How to Save and Export figures as PDF or TIFF
+- How to save and export figures as PDF or TIFF

 **Setup:**
 ----------